Master of Science in Education

 Introduction

-The M.S.E. program in English Education is offered through a partnership between UW-Platteville and South Central University for Nationalities in Wuhan, China.
+The Master of Science in Education program with an emphasis in English Education is offered through a partnership between UW-Platteville and South Central University for Nationalities in Wuhan, China.
 At present, it is available only to students in China.
-The degree program is offered within the School of Education, and courses are taught by faculty from the School of Education as well as by faculty in English and Foreign Languages from the Department of Humanities.
+The degree program is offered within the School of Education, and courses are taught by faculty from the School of Education as well as by faculty in English and World Languages from the Department of Humanities.
 The program consists of a sequence of ten 3-credit courses offered over a period of two years.
 Students are admitted to a cohort consisting of a maximum of 38 students, and undertake coursework together.

 Faculty from UW-Platteville travel to China to teach the on-site portion of each course.
 The syllabus, readings, assignments, and other course requirements are normally posted electronically prior to the on-site teaching.
 Assignments, papers, and projects that are not completed during the on-site portion of courses are typically submitted after the faculty member has returned to UW-Platteville.